Skip to content

 (1) who has been laid off from your H-1B job and has not found new employment within the 60-day grace period.

 (3) who aims to further your education or career by pursuing a PhD, MBA, or other graduate degrees.
-If you attend a STEM program, you may be eligible for a 3-year OPT.
+If you attend a STEM program, you may be eligible for a three-year OPT.
 It is important to note that you can get only one OPT per degree level, and you’ll not be eligible for an OPT if you have already worked full time under CPT for 12 months.

 (4) who is approaching the six-year limit of H-1B and wishes to remain in the US by enrolling in a university.